dotnet/docs/docs/core/additional-tools/uninstall-tool.md

 **`VERSION`**

   The specified version to uninstall.
-You might list several versions one after the other, separated by spaces.
+You can list several versions one after the other, separated by spaces.
 Response files are also supported.

   > [!TIP]
   > Response files are an alternative to placing all the versions on the command line.
 They're text files, typically with a *\*.rsp* extension, and each version is listed on a separate line.
 To specify a response file for the `VERSION` argument, use the \@ character immediately followed by the response file name.